Havorahq/bounxa/README.md

 ---

 ## Technologies Used
 - **Particle Connect**: Enables secure, streamlined connections for user authentication.
 Gives our users accounts that can be used to interact with multiple chains.
+See more [here](https://ua.particle.network/)
 - **Klaster**: Facilitates multichain transaction orchestration with smart accounts as well as account abstraction.
+See more [here](https://klaster.io/)
 - **Seda Protocol**: Enables our event hosts validate tickets.
 Fetches and verifies ticket purchase transactions with real-time feedback.
+See more [here](https://docs.seda.xyz/home/for-developers/building-an-oracle-program/deploying-your-oracle-program)
 - **Solidity**: Used for creating smart contracts.
 - **Hardhat**: Used for smart contract testing and manipulations.